 3.3.7.
 The storage and transmission of data should be secure and should be controlled;

 3.3.8.
-The vehicle manufacturer should assess security functions with testing procedures;
+The vehicle manufacturer should assess security functions with effective testing procedures;

 3.3.9.
 The vehicle should be designed to be resilient to cyber attacks;

 3.3.10.
 The vehicle should be designed with the capability to detect cyber attacks and respond appropriately.

+3.3.11 All cyber-related assets in a vehicle have to be managed in regards to cyber security

+3.3.12 An asset should not be usable by an attacker as source of an attack, a way for an attack or a destination of an attack

+3.3.13 A holistic approach in cyber security should be implemented which comprises all cyber-related assets, such as: systems, components, services, communication lines and back-end systems, procedures

+3.3.14 The CSMS should be integrated in existing Information Security Management Systems (ISMS) or IT Security Management Systems in order to share risk views, avoid overlapping measures and reduce costs for mitigation

 IV.
 Threats to vehicles